corenting/eddrit/doc/deployment/README.md

 Mandatory configuration:
 - `VALKEY_URL`: the URL to your [valkey](https://github.com/valkey-io/valkey) instance.
 Example: `valkeys://my_user:my_password@example.com:15345/1`
 - `FORWARDED_ALLOW_IPS` (if using a proxy such as nginx, traefik etc. in front of the app): a comma-separated list of the IP addresses used by the proxy, to trust for setting up the correct public URL for the instance.
-For example `127.0.0.1,::1` for a proxy running locally.
-Set to * to disable checking of IPs.
-This is useful for setups where you don’t know in advance the IP address of front-end, but instead have ensured via other means that only your authorized front-ends can access the app.
+    - Set to `*` to disable checking of IPs.
+This is useful for setups where you don’t know in advance the IP address of the proxy, but **this is dangerous** if you have not ensured via other means (private network etc.) that only your proxy can access eddrit, and not final clients.
+Else this make you vulnerable to IP spoofing attacks for example.
-Also make sure that the proxy sets the correct `X-Forwarded-For`, `X-Forwarded-Proto` etc. headers.
+    - Also make sure that the proxy sets the correct `X-Forwarded-For`, `X-Forwarded-Proto` etc. headers.

 Optional configuration: